If you want to go van camping in the Florida Keys, you definitely need to plan ahead.

 As you exit the Everglades and mainland Florida, the first stop along Highway 1 is Key Largo.

-As a popular day trip destination from Miami, it’s best to start your Florida Keys adventure on a week-day to avoid crowds and have the best chance at scoring a good camping spot.
+As a popular day trip destination from Miami, it’s best to start your Florida Keys camping adventure on a week-day to avoid crowds and have the best chance at scoring a good camping spot.

-- John Pennekamp Coral Reef State Park – 47 campsites for RVs and tents, with accessible restrooms and showers, and 24-hour WiFi at the concession building.
+- John Pennekamp Coral Reef State Park: 47 campsites for tents and RV camping in the Keys; accessible restrooms and showers; 24-hour WiFi at the concession building.

-- Key Largo Kampground & Marina – this camping resort has two beaches on Newport Bay, a heated swimming pool, 24-hour security and tons of family-friendly amenities and activities.
+- Key Largo Kampground & Marina: This camping resort has two beaches on Newport Bay, a heated swimming pool, 24-hour security and tons of family-friendly amenities and activities.

-As such, there are fewer campgrounds around Long Key, but still enough campground choices from no-frills to fancy, that you should not have any trouble finding a spot to camp in your van if you plan ahead.
+As such, there are fewer campgrounds in Long Key, but still enough choices – from no-frills to fancy – that you should not have any trouble finding a spot to park your van if you plan ahead.

-From a swimming pool and hot tub to Tiki Bar & Cantina Restaurant, there are numerous activities and amenities at Fiesta Key RV Resort.
+From a swimming pool and hot tub, to a Tiki Bar & Cantina Restaurant, there are numerous activities and amenities at Fiesta Key RV Resort.
+Rates vary.

-The city of Marathon is actually spread across 13 islands in the Florida Keys and is best known for the coral reef nearby.
+The city of Marathon is spread across 13 islands in the Florida Keys and is best known for the coral reef nearby.

-At 115 miles from Miami and about 50 miles from Key West, staying in Marathon puts Key West within a reasonable “day trip” distance for your Florida Keys camping trip.
+At 115 miles from Miami and about 50 miles from Key West, staying in Marathon puts Key West within a reasonable day trip distance for your Florida Keys camping trip.